Mayank447/qutip-qip/CONTRIBUTING.md

 The only exception to this is a small subset of “core” issues.
 These are typically more complex, sensitive, or tightly coupled to ongoing development efforts, and are therefore handled directly by maintainers.

+### Development Workflow
+Please refer to the [contributing to source code](https://qutip-qip.readthedocs.io/en/latest/contribution-code.html) section of the documentation for details on our development workflow, including how to set up your environment, style code, run tests and submit pull requests.

+### Code Review
+Code review is done in the open and is open to anyone.
+While only maintainers have access to merge commits, community feedback on pull requests is extremely valuable.
+It is also a good mechanism to learn about the code base.

+Response times may vary for your PR due to other commitments the maintainers have.
+If you have been waiting over a week for a review on your PR feel free to tag the relevant maintainer in a comment to politely remind them to review your work.

 ### AI Tool Usage Policy
 We have no objections to the use of AI tools to improve efficiency and enhance quality of work.
 We ask only that contributors are honest about any such usage and that all outputs can be considered their own work, in that they fully understand, endorse and can explain anything that is submitted.